Fl0W97/ci-p3-stock-analyst/README.md

 Here the main function in more detail:

 #### check columns
-Right at the beginning all three google worksheets are validated whether all tables have the same amount of columns.
-If not there is a note, so that the user can check it in the worksheets.
+The function validates whether all tables have the same number of columns.
+If not, a note is provided so that the user can check the worksheets.
+Due to API request limitations, the function is currently deactivated.

 #### show portfolio
 Displays the table of stocks.
-The information are pulled from the different googlesheets - SHEET.worksheet('stock_portfolio'), SHEET.worksheet('stock_daily_update') and profit_loss_sheet = SHEET.worksheet('profit_loss').
-The relevant rows are pulled and than the single values of each cell are pulled by using a "loopwith an index".
+The information is pulled from various Google Sheets: SHEET.worksheet('stock_portfolio'), SHEET.worksheet('stock_daily_update'), and profit_loss_sheet = SHEET.worksheet('profit_loss').
+The relevant rows are retrieved, and then the individual values of each cell are extracted using a loop with an index.

-Pretty table is used to generate the table layout whcih is also used wihtin the loop fcuntion.
-In addition, the time of the table generation is mentioned below the table.
+PrettyTable is used to generate the table layout, which is incorporated within the loop function.
+Additionally, the time of table generation is displayed below the table.

-The price values are depeending on the API connection.
+The price values depend on the API connection.
 If the worksheets are updated, the current price is shown.
-Otherwise the data are those from the latest update.
+Otherwise, the data reflects the latest update.

 #### add stock
-Once a new stock is entered, a new column is added to the right of the existing table.
-It is crutial that the new stock name and it's parameters are added in all three google worksheets to enure the functionality of the other functions.
-SHEET.worksheet('stock_portfolio'), SHEET.worksheet('stock_daily_update') and profit_loss_sheet = SHEET.worksheet('profit_loss').
-Therefore, there is a check function right at the beginning.
-A while-True loop, if-else and try-except functions are used.
+When a new stock is entered, a new column is added to the right of the existing table.
+It is crucial that the new stock name and its parameters are added to all three Google Sheets to ensure the functionality of the other functions: SHEET.worksheet('stock_portfolio'), SHEET.worksheet('stock_daily_update'), and profit_loss_sheet = SHEET.worksheet('profit_loss').
+A check function is implemented at the beginning.
+A while-True loop, if-else, and try-except functions are used as well.

 #### delete stock
-This function seaches for the user input and deletes the stock from all three google worksheets .SHEET.worksheet('stock_portfolio'), SHEET.worksheet('stock_daily_update') and SHEET.worksheet('profit_loss').
-One if-else function is used.
+This function searches for the user input and deletes the stock from all three Google Sheets: SHEET.worksheet('stock_portfolio'), SHEET.worksheet('stock_daily_update'), and SHEET.worksheet('profit_loss').
+An if-else function is used.

-#### adjust number of shares / adjust multiplicator
+#### adjust adjust multiplicator (number of shares)
-Once the option is selected, an input is reqeustes to the user.
-After entering the new number of shares it will updated in the relevant google worksheet SHEET.worksheet('stock_portfolio').
-A if-else and a try-except function are used.
+Once the option is selected, an input is requested from the user.
+After entering the new number of shares, it will be updated in the relevant Google Sheet SHEET.worksheet('stock_portfolio').
+An if-else and a try-except function are used.

 #### show top performers
-By using a for loop and if-else functions the values of the last 3 entries in SHEET.worksheet('stock_daily_update') for each relevant column is pulled and analyzed.
-When all three entires are increasing timewise the stock is identified as a current top-performer.
-All top-performer are displayed in the terminal.
+Using a for loop and if-else functions, the values of the last three entries in SHEET.worksheet('stock_daily_update') for each relevant column are pulled and analyzed.
+When all three entries show an increasing trend over time, the stock is identified as a current top performer.
+All top performers are displayed in the terminal.

 #### show low performers
-By using a for loop and if-else functions the values of the last 3 entries in SHEET.worksheet('stock_daily_update') for each relevant column is pulled and analyzed.
-When all three entires are decreasing timewise the stock is identified as a current low-performer.
-All top-performer are displayed in the terminal.All top-performer are displayed in the terminal.
+Using a for loop and if-else functions, the values of the last three entries in SHEET.worksheet('stock_daily_update') for each relevant column are pulled and analyzed.
+When all three entries show a decreasing trend over time, the stock is identified as a current low performer.
+All low performers are displayed in the terminal.

 #### calculate profit loss
-The profit and loss function calculates the surplus of purchase price (row 2, SHEET.worksheet('stock_daily_update')) and the latest price value (row 5, SHEET.worksheet('stock_daily_update')).
-The result is saved in SHEET.worksheet('profit_loss').
-The result is displayed in the overview table.
+The profit and loss function calculates the surplus by comparing the purchase price (row 2, SHEET.worksheet('stock_daily_update')) and the latest price value (row 5, SHEET.worksheet('stock_daily_update')).
+The result is saved in SHEET.worksheet('profit_loss') and displayed in the overview table.

-When a new stock is added and teh API connection fails, the surplus is not correct.
-(BUG)

 ## UX Design
-Since the program is acceable via a terminal the design is limited.
-However, the user experience is still important.
-Therefore, some adjustment has been considered.
+Since the program is accessible via a terminal, the design is limited.
+However, user experience remains important.
+Therefore, some adjustments have been made.

-The tool helps the user to manage his stock portfolio.
-Because of that the portfolio is displayed as often as possible at the top and it is structured by using a table import.
+The tool helps the user manage their stock portfolio.

 The size of the terminal is increased to 50 rows (in index.html and default.js).
-To avoid an information overload and make the use of the tool more convenient for users who are not dealing with a terminal the terminal is cleared each time a new function is used.
-At the same time the overview is updated with the new input.
+To avoid information overload and make the tool more convenient for users unfamiliar with a terminal, the terminal is cleared each time a new function is used, and the overview is updated with the new input.

+The portfolio should be displayed as often as possible, nefore and afte reach function at the top.
+However, due to API limitation the portfolio is shown, but not updated as much as it would be ideally for the user.

 ## User Stories